tottivega/MAM-webpage/README.md

 - [] Tutorial navigation (maybe a modal)
 - [] Tutorial instructions
+- [] Tutorial step how to see your NFTs in your wallet
 - [] Revision with team
 - [] Scrollbar mas chida
 - [] Discord Font awesome